kgulwa/BLOGGER/README.md

 bundle install

 3. Setup the database:
+bin/rails db:create
-bin/rails db:create db:migrate
+bin/rails db:migrate

-4. Start server:
+5. Start server:
 bin/dev

-5. Open your browser and go to: https://localhost:3000
+6. Open your browser and go to: https://localhost:3000

 USAGE:

 1. Sign up as a new user.
-2. Create your very ever post.
+2. Create your first ever post.
 3. Browse all posts on your homepage.
 4. Edit and delete if need be.
 5. Logout